The 21 Best Star Trek Original Series Episodes, Ranked

 This episode is character-driven, with Kirk confronting his own redundancy and possible irrelevancy even as Spock and McCoy make their loyalty and friendship clear.
 Guest star William Marshall's turn as the deranged Dr. Daystrom is a standout, ranking among the best of the show.

 All this drama is supported by some fine action, as M5 reduces a redshirt to a puff of smoke, photon torpedoes a robot ship, and then nearly destroys four sister ships of the Enterprise, actually killing the entire crew of one.
 Even the light ending — which often play as callous given the events which precede them in many episodes — is acceptable here because it's about Spock and McCoy, not Kirk.
-But it's still Kirk vs. the Computer, and those are never "Star Trek" at the very top of their game.
+But it's still Kirk vs. the Computer, and those are never "Star Trek" at the very top of its game.

 13. The Cage (Original Pilot)

 Visually it's terrific.
-This was the most expensive episode ever made, and it shows.
+This was the most expensive episode of the series ever made, and it shows.
 The sets, costumes, makeups, and many special effects are top-notch for a show of the era particularly the matte shot of the Rigel VII fortress.
 The pacing's a bit loose, the characters don't pop due to the largely meh casting, and "THE WOMEN!"
 Number One and Yeoman Colt secretly wanting to bone the Captain is cringeworthy.
 However, guest star Susan Oliver's performance is the standout here, followed by Leonard Nimoy as Spock.
 Ultimately, it's just as well that the far more energetic William Shatner stepped in to replace Jeffrey Hunter's less-than-charismatic version of Captain Pike.

 12. Arena (Season 1, Episode 18)